xucao-42/bilateral_normal_integration/README.md

 The larger `k` is, discontinuities are easier to be preserved.
 However, a very large `k` may introduce artifacts around discontinuities and over-segment the surface, while a tiny `k` can result in smooth surfaces.
-We recommend set `k=2` initially, and tune it depending on your results.
+We recommend set `k=2` initially (it should be fine in most cases), and tune it depending on your results.

 ## Depth normal fusion
 Our ECCV paper does not discribe how to use the information from a prior depth map if it is available.